edgedb/easy-edgedb/README.md

 }
 ```

-We could have just gone with `FILTER.name IN Person.name` but two filters is better if we have more and more characters later on.
-And if necessary we could switch to `cal::local_datetime` instead of `cal::local_date` to make sure that we have the exact time down to the minute.
-But for our book, we won't need to get that precise.
+We could have just used `FILTER.name IN Person.name` but two filters is better if we have a lot of characters later on.
+We could also switch to `cal::local_datetime` instead of `cal::local_date` to get the exact time down to the minute.
+But we won't need to get that precise just yet.

 Without too much new to add, let's look at some tips for making queries.